ClariceBoldDev/M1-JavelinPolishers/README.md

 - To have an easy-to-follow chart of what's being played.
 - To have a professional-looking website
 - To develop an online presence and give people a chance to see what's happening
-- To gain potential players on a waiting list.
+- To gain potential players via waiting list.

 ### **Meeting Group Goals**